Maritime fur trade: American methods and strategies

 American traders developed the "Golden Round" trade route around the world.
 Ships sailed from Boston to the Pacific via Cape Horn, then to the North West Coast, arriving in the spring or early summer.
 They would spend the summer and early autumn fur trading on the coast, mainly between Sitka and the Columbia River.
 In late autumn they sailed to the Hawaiian Islands, where they typically spent the winter, then from Hawaii to Macau on the Pearl River Delta, arriving in autumn.
 Trading in Canton did not begin until November, when tea shipments were ready.
 The Americans had to hire pilots to take their ships up the Pearl River to Canton's "out port" of Whampoa.
 Foreign ships were not allowed in Canton itself.
 Trading took weeks or months, after which the ships were loaded with Chinese goods such as teas, silks, porcelains, sugar, cassia, and curios.
-They left in the winter and used the northeasterly monsoon winds of the South China Sea to reach the Sunda Strait, then used the southeasterly trade winds to cross the Indian Ocean to the Cape of Good Hope.
+They left in the winter and used the northeasterly monsoon winds of the South China Sea to reach the Sunda Strait and then used the southeasterly trade winds to cross the Indian Ocean to the Cape of Good Hope.
 From there the ships sailed to Boston, where they traditionally docked at the India Wharf.

-Frederic William Howay described this as the "golden round", writing: The Americans had a perfect golden round of profits: first, the profit on the original cargo of trading goods when exchanged for furs; second, the profit when the furs were transmuted into Chinese goods; and, third, the profit on those goods when they reached America.
+Frederic William Howay described that as the "golden round": The Americans had a perfect golden round of profits: first, the profit on the original cargo of trading goods when exchanged for furs; second, the profit when the furs were transmuted into Chinese goods; and, third, the profit on those goods when they reached America.
 In the later years of the North West Trade the pattern became more complex as additional markets and side voyages were incorporated.